Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials

 Among the methods of growing materials in a bottom-up approach is the use of a substrate with strong adatom adhesion.
-This method has shown success in synthesizing atomically-thin films such as silicene~\cite{PhysRevLett.108.245501}, germanene~\cite{germanene}, bismuthene~\cite{Cheng2014}, and borophene~\cite{PhysRevLett.118.096401}.
+This method has shown success in synthesizing atomically thin films such as silicene~\cite{PhysRevLett.108.245501}, germanene~\cite{germanene}, bismuthene~\cite{Cheng2014}, and borophene~\cite{PhysRevLett.118.096401}.
 The stability and morphology of such materials are, however, strongly dependent on growth conditions due to the presence of dangling bonds of adatoms that either reorganize to generate complicated surface morphologies or get oxidized when exposed to air~\cite{silicene_temp}.
 An alternate route proposed recently involves passivation of the high-energy surfaces of materials with elements that can generate synthetic layered 2D materials~\cite{hong2020chemical,MoSiN_Novo}.
 By passivating non-layered molybdenum nitride with elemental silicon during chemical vapor deposition growth, large area (15 mm$\times$ 15 mm) layered 2D MoSi$_2$N$_4$ materials were synthesized.
 Importantly, MoSi$_2$N$_4$ shows remarkable properties such as stability under ambient conditions, a semiconducting behavior, and high mobility of ~270/1200 cm$^2$V$^{-1}$s$^{-1}$, which is better than that of the widely used MoS$_2$ class of 2D materials~\cite{hong2020chemical,MoSiN_Novo,bertolazzi2011stretching,cai2014polarity}.
 MoSi$_2$N$_4$ and its derivative monolayers host gapped states in a pair of valleys located at the corners of the hexagonal Brillouin zone (BZ)~\cite{li2020valley,ai2021theoretical,Yang_valley}.
-Due to the breaking of the spatial inversion symmetry, the spin states in these monolayers become separated in energy and give rise to unique spin-valley couplings in the vicinity of the Fermi level and valley-contrasting Berry curvatures and orbital magnetic moments, which could potentially enable wide-ranging valleytronics and optoelectronics applications~\cite{PhysRevLett.97.186404, PhysRevLett.99.236809, PhysRevLett.106.136806, PhysRevLett.108.196802, PhysRevB.88.115140, xu2014spin, Carmine}
+Due to the breaking of the spatial inversion symmetry, the spin states in these monolayers become separated in energy and give rise to unique spin-valley couplings in the vicinity of the Fermi level and valley-contrasting Berry curvatures and orbital magnetic moments, which could potentially enable wide-ranging valleytronics and optoelectronics applications~\cite{PhysRevLett.97.186404, PhysRevLett.99.236809, PhysRevLett.106.136806, PhysRevLett.108.196802, PhysRevB.88.115140, xu2014spin, Carmine}. \rsp{Despite the excellent stability of synthetic MoSi$_2$N$_4$ monolayers under ambient conditions, it is not clear how their properties evolve in the multilayer and bulk of these bottom-up grown 2D van der Waals (vdW) materials.}